FranciscoMoretti/ai-interview-practice/README.md

 Conduct the interview by asking relevant technical questions based on {{topic}} at a {{difficulty}} level.
 You must ask exactly {{numQuestions}} questions.
 After each answer, provide constructive feedback on their response, including:
 - What they did well
 - What could be improved
-- Specific suggestions for better answers
+- Specific suggestions for better answers (if any)

 Score each answer on a scale of 1-10 and explain your scoring.